 Despite 86% of B2B marketers using content marketing, less than half (48%) have a strategy behind their actions.
 This is mistake numero uno.
-Just as in any other part of business, regardless of industry, lack of strategic thinking – and an action plan – leads to mistakes, assumptions and most of all, disappointing results.
+Just as in any other part of business, regardless of industry, lack of strategic thinking – and an action plan – leads to oversights, assumptions and most of all, disappointing results.
 And that often means stakeholders abandon their content marketing strategy before it’s had the chance to prove itself with positive ROI.
-That’s mistake number two.Lack of strategic thinking – and an action plan – leads to mistakes, assumptions and disappointing results.Click To Tweet
+That’s mistake number two.Lack of strategic thinking – and an action plan – leads to oversights, assumptions and disappointing results.Click To Tweet

 Here are four more content marketing strategy cardinal sins.